michaeldeistler/michaeldeistler.github.io/_posts/2018-09-01-MPI-retreat.markdown

 ---

 ## Introduction
-During my research project at the Max-Planck-Institute for Brain Research in Julijana Gjorgjieva's group, the institute's bi-annual retreat took place.
-The retreat beautifully managed to bridge the gap between experimental neuroscience and the theoretical modeling of these processes.
+During my research project at the Max-Planck-Institute for Brain Research in Julijana Gjorgjieva's group, the institute's biannual retreat took place.
+The retreat wonderfully managed to bridge the gap between experimental neuroscience and the theoretical modeling of these processes.

 ## Participating groups
 * Moritz Helmstaedter (Connectomics)